NCCPSS Values & Code of Ethics

 WellSurgent understands values can be a guiding mechanism in an individual's life and that an organization can also utilize values as an orientation device.
 To learn more about WellSurgent's organizational values view our About Us page.

-The North Carolina Certified Peer Support Specialist Program is an important initative that WellSurgent supports by offering approved trainings.
-Our Executive Director, Patty Schaeffer, is a NCCPSS herself.
-She is required to adhere to the North Carolina Certified Peer Support Specialist Values and Code of Ethics.
-Read through the Values and Code of Ethics below.
-You can find a downloadable PDF copy here.
+The North Carolina Certified Peer Support Specialist Program is an important initiative that WellSurgent supports by offering approved trainings.
+Our Executive Director, Patty Schaeffer, is a NCCPSS (Certified Peer Support Specialist).
+NCCPSS professionals are required to adhere to the North Carolina Certified Peer Support Specialist Program Values and the Code of Ethics and Conduct.
+Read through the Values and Code of Ethics below, and download the official PDF copy here.

 Values